antyrama/SettingsScrapperTool/README.md

 ### Where are my files?
 By default, the configuration file(s) are placed in the same directory as your `.csproj`.
 Depending on the folder structure of your solution you may want to place the files elsewhere.
 To do this, set option `--file-path-template` to desired value.
-The option allows you to pass relative paths as well, e.g. `../../configuration.yaml`
+The option allows you to pass relative paths, e.g. `../../configuration.yaml`

 ### Multiple environment setup
 Tool is able to create one configuration file per environment.
 Set option `--environments` to `dev test prod` and `--file-path-template` to `./configuration.{0}.yaml`, will create three files